dotnet/msbuild/documentation/high-level-introduction.md

 - `<PropertyGroup>`
-  - As seen above, children of this are set as properties in the global context.
+  - As seen above, children of this are set as properties in the global context
 - `<ItemGroup>`
   - As seen above, children of this are processed in as Items (lists) of the name of the node
 - `<Target>`